SensiLab/Andy-Lomas-Generative-Art-Dataset/README.md

 foodIncRand | developmental gene parameter 12

 ### Categories
-There are 8 artist-assigned categories for each image.
-Categories represent the general visual class discovered through exploration of the generative system.
+There are 8 artist-assigned categories, representing the general visual class discovered through exploration of the generative system.
+Each image has a single assigned category.

 Category | Number of Images
 ------------ | -------------